Current Capital Initiative Program 2015

 This project consists of the installation of continuous welded rail on Metra-owned rail lines.
 Specific locations are to be determined.
 The existing jointed rail shows increased wear as it nears the end of its economic service life and it requires periodic replacement to maintain track speeds and on-time performance.

 This project consists of the installation of rail, ties and ballast, undercutting, and other capital improvements on the North Central Service (NCS) commuter rail line.

-These projects provide for the renewal of rail highway grade crossings at various locations on the Metra commuter lines, the Milwaukee District, and the Union Pacific Commuter Lines.
+These projects provide for the renewal of rail highway grade crossings at various locations on the Metra commuter lines and the Milwaukee District.
 The specific crossings to be renewed will be based on the stage of deterioration at each crossing.
 The work will include, but not be limited to, replacement of cross ties, crossing material, and ballast, as well as the surfacing of the track.

 PE 2112 NORTH LINE BRIDGES, UPR

 This project includes the replacement of 11 bridges on the Union Pacific North Line in Chicago, from Grace

 Street on the south end to Balmoral Avenue on the north end.
 These bridges are more than 100 years old.